Docker specific instructions

 You can now delete the currently running container, you will no longer need it and it is blocking the ports you will want to use.

-Run the command and you will now have an extra container You can now start testing MistServer! .
+Run the command and you will now have an extra container

 Docker run is the most basic method of starting a Docker container.
-A very minimal docker run
+A very minimal docker run script would be can be found here:

 Docker run bare minimum sharing host network

-docker run --shm-size=1G --network=host ddvtech/mistserver_alpine_minimal:latest
+docker run --shm-size=4G --network=host ddvtech/mistserver:latest

 Docker run bare minimum publishing ports

-We've noticed that most people tend to prefer to test a container quickly, if that is the case we recommend adding the following flags --rm -ti
+We've noticed that most people tend to prefer to test a container quickly, if that is the case we recommend adding the following flags --rm -ti to both destroy the container once shut down & allow the terminal to be used by the Docker image.

 Single run Docker container using host network

-docker run --shm-size=1G --network=host --rm -ti ddvtech/mistserver_alpine_minimal:latest
+docker run --shm-size=4G --network=host --rm -ti ddvtech/mistserver:latest

 Single run Docker container publishing default ports